Americastestkitchen/Americastestkitchen.github.io/_posts/2014-06-15-bathroom-status.markdown

 ![The device](/images/bathroom_status_hardware.jpg)

 The photo above is the current setup.
-As you can see it's dead simple, just a Spark Core with a magnetic door sensor and an LED.
+As you can see it's dead simple, just a [Spark Core](https://www.spark.io) with a [Adafruit Magnetic Contact Switch (door sensor)](http://www.adafruit.com/product/375) and an LED.
 We don't even need resistors for the sensor because we are making use of the internal pull up capabilities of the core.

 Sending events with the Spark Core is simple, in fact the whole firmware for this project fits easily below.
 To understand it better refer to the *excellent* [Spark Core documentation](http://docs.spark.io).